 Disposal of Non-PCB Ballast and Electronic Ballasts

-After 1980, non-PCB alternative such as di (2-ethylhexyl) phthalate, commonly referred to as DEHP, became the standard for use as the dielectric fluid use in fluorescent tubes and other ballast type lamps.
+After 1980, a non-PCB alternative such as di (2-Ethylhexyl) phthalate, commonly referred to as DEHP, became the standard for use as the dielectric fluid used in fluorescent tubes and other ballast type lamps.
 While DHEP low lethal toxicity, studies have shown that it can affect certain organs in low concentration.
 DEHP is a known hazardous substance; therefore disposing of non-PCB/DEHP lighting ballasts in landfills does potentially expose you to superfund liability.

 Packing, Shipping, and Storing your Lighting Ballasts

 For large quantities, we recommend packaging your spent lighting ballasts in 55-gallon steel drums.
 Smaller quantities may be packaged in smaller steel/poly drums or buckets.
 Lighting Resources can accommodate weekly, bi-weekly, monthly, and yearly pickup schedules for PCB Ballasts, non-PCB Ballasts, and Electronic Ballasts.
 We can also provide on-site storage solutions.

 Lighting Resources can provide packing containers and materials and shipping labels for your shipments.
 Our nationwide coverage accommodates weekly, bi-weekly, monthly, and yearly, bulk pickup schedules to handle your large-quantity recycling needs.
 To arrange for large quantity lighting ballast recycling, contact Lighting Resources by email using the CONTACT US button below or click the FIND LIGHTING RESOURCES NEAR YOU button to locate and call the Lighting Resources location nearest to you.